Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Problem Setup: Jensen's Gap in Diffusion Models with PDE Constraints

-This discrepancy is commonly referred to as the \textit{Jensen’s Gap} \cite{bastek2025pdim, huang2024diffusionpde, gao2017jensen}.
-To mitigate this issue, PIDM and DiffusionPDE heuristically down-weight PDE constraints at early denoising steps (large $t$) in training and sampling, respectively, where Jensen’s Gap is pronounced, and emphasize them near $t \to 0$, where the posterior mean approximation improves.
-ECI-sampling introduces stochastic resampling steps \cite{wang2025resample} to project theoretically inconsistent intermediate samples back toward their correct distribution.
-Although these methods provide partial practical improvements, they remain fundamentally limited by their ad hoc nature—neither resolves the underlying theoretical gap nor guarantees rigorous physical constraint satisfaction in generated outputs.
+This discrepancy is commonly referred to as the \textit{Jensen's Gap} \cite{chung2022dps, bastek2025pdim, huang2024diffusionpde, gao2017jensen}.
+To mitigate this issue, PIDM and DiffusionPDE heuristically down-weight PDE constraints at early denoising steps (large $t$) in training and sampling, respectively, where the gap is pronounced, and emphasize them near $t \to 0$, where the posterior mean approximation improves.
+ECI-sampling introduces stochastic resampling steps \cite{wang2025resample} to project intermediate samples back toward their correct distribution.
+Many other methods for image inverse problems also provide partial improvements to reduce approximation error \cite{LGD, DPG, scg, dcdpm, midpoint} (Appendix~\ref{Appendix:related-work:constrained-generation}).
+These methods address aspects of the approximation error, but still rely on posterior-mean surrogates during the diffusion trajectory.